Francois Pompon | French, 1855-1933

-Françcois Pompon was born in 1855 at Saulieu in France.
-His father was a craftsman-joiner and ebonist, and Pompon was apprenticed first to him, then to a stone-cutter and monumental mason.
-The sense of craft and tradition was never to leave him, and was to inform his work, allying him to the French carvers of cathedral facades and roadside shrines as much as to the lineage of the Beaux Arts and the atelier system.
+François Pompon was born in 1855 at Saulieu in France.
+His father was a craftsman-joiner and ebonist, and Pompon was apprenticed first to him, and then to a stone-cutter and monumental mason.
+The sense of craft and tradition that he acquired remained with him and informed his work, allying him to the French carvers of cathedral facades and roadside shrines as much as to the lineage of the Beaux Arts and the atelier system.

-Nevertheless he pursued sculpture as a fine art in his free time, winning prizes locally and moving to Paris in 1875 to attend the Ecole nationale.
+Pompon nevertheless pursued sculpture as a fine art in his free time, winning prizes locally and moving to Paris in 1875 to attend the École Nationale.
 There again he won prizes and acclaim.
-He showed in the Salon for the first time in 1879 and his career gathered momentum.
-However his style was advanced for its time, and a State commission was refused in 1899.
-He soon after went to work for Rodin and was to assist other sculptors such as Camille Claudel and Tourgueneff.
+He showed in the Salon for the first time in 1879, and his career gathered momentum.
+His style was advanced for its time, however, and he was refused a state commission in 1899.
+Soon after, he went to work for Auguste Rodin, and was to assist other sculptors such as Camille Claudel and Pierre-Nicolas Tourgueneff.

-Pompon’s circumstances improved after the War, with the support of Hebrard who gave his a solo show in 1919, and important collectors such a Jacques Zubaloff acquiring his work.
-Critical acclaim grew, and by the mid 1920s he was recognised as part of a new generation of french sculpture (including Maillol, Poupelet, Despiau, Brancusi, Orloff, Archipenko and Pompon’s close friend Bernard) that had emerged from the shadow of Rodin to affirm a new creed of simplicity, dignity and distilled form.
+In the early 1900s, Pompon began to sell casting rights for his sculptures to Hébrard, the legendary founder and dealer of sculpture.
+With the support of Hébrard, who gave him a solo show in 1919, and with important collectors such as Jacques Zubaloff acquiring his work, his circumstances began to improve.
+Critical acclaim grew, and by the mid 1920s he was recognised as part of a new generation of French sculpture (including Aristide Maillol, Jane Poupelet, Charles Despiau, Constantin Brancusi, Chana Orloff, Alexander Archipenko and Pompon’s close friend Joseph Bernard) that had emerged from the shadow of Rodin to affirm a new creed of simplicity, dignity and distilled form.

 International exhibitions, commissions and awards now followed, and despite failing health Pompon worked with increasing energy up to his death in 1933.
-His Condor surmounts his tomb column in Saulieu.
-His works are in museums worldwide, a museum devoted to him and the Musée d’Orsay in Paris has a significant holding of his plasters, terra-cottas and bronzes.
+His Condor surmounts his tomb column in Saulieu, and a museum in the town is devoted to his work.
+Other works are in museums worldwide, and the Musée d’Orsay in Paris has a significant holding of his plasters, terracottas and bronzes.